smeredith/dotfiles/README.md

 Probably .bash_profile.
 It should source .bashrc.

-On OSX, terminals are login sessions, even though you don't log in.
+On OSX, terminal windows are login sessions, even though you don't log in.
 Go figure.